koopjs/koop-cli/README.md

 For Koop apps, the command runs the app directly.

-For Koop plugins, the command creates a Koop server that includes the plugin and a simple GeoJSON provider.
+For Koop plugins, the command creates a Koop server that includes the plugin and a simple GeoJSON provider named `dev-provider` ([source](https://github.com/koopjs/koop-cli/tree/master/src/utils/serve/index.js)).
 This GeoJSON provider is only registered if the current Koop project is not a provider project.
-It makes sure the Koop server has an output ([geoservices](https://github.com/koopjs/koop-output-geoservices) by default) and a provider ([source](https://github.com/koopjs/koop-cli/tree/master/src/utils/serve/index.js)).
-When the GeoJSON provider is used, the `data` file path is required to provide test data.
+It makes sure the Koop server has an output ([geoservices](https://github.com/koopjs/koop-output-geoservices) by default) and a provider.
+When the GeoJSON provider is used, the `data` file path is required to provide test data (must be `*.geojson`).

 ```
 koop serve [path]